EarthEdSTEM/earthed-iot-programs-tutorials/T_Radio_Chat.md

 ## Step 2 Collect the parts.
 Collect the parts
 -----------------
-For this tutorial, you will need 2x micro:bit computers, connected to two computers via USB - one for you and one for a partner.<br>
+For this tutorial, you will need 2x micro:bit computers, connected to two computers via USB - one for you and one for your partner.<br>
-Both you and your partner will need to create the following code.<br>
+Both you and your partner will need to create the code the following pages.
+Click 'Next'.<br>

 ## Step 3 - Create the code
 Coding: Set the radio group
 --------------------------
 This code begins by setting the radio group.
-Any micro:bit on this radio group can communicate if they have the right coding, allowing for larger groups.<br>
+Any micro:bit on this radio group can communicate if they have the right coding.
+When commanded to, the micro:bit sends a packet of data using wifi.
+A data packet is a unit of data made into a single package that travels along a given network path.
+The radio group number is placed at the front (first bit) of the packet, so that other micro:bits know that the data packet is for them.<br>
 Place a ``||radio: Set Radio Group||`` block into the ``||Basic: on start||`` block.<br>
 The number in the place holder needs to be the same as the one on your partner's computer.